oguzhan-yilmaz/balcony/docs/index.md

 ## Basic Usage

-!!! tip "balcony will stick to your shell for the AWS credentials"
+!!! tip "balcony sticks to your shell environment for the AWS credentials"

     ```bash  title="See the active profile with awscli"
     aws sts get-caller-identity